hackclub/hackclub/workshops/login_auth/README.md

 So you need to include those lines after the second division:

-Your here is your final HTML code:
+Here is your final HTML code:

 ```HTML
 <html>